tresoldi/gled/README.md

 ## Contents

-The dataset is offered as a single textual tabular file, supported by [Frictionless](https://frictionlessdata.io/) metadata, to simplify its usage.
+The dataset is offered as a single tabular file, supported by [Frictionless](https://frictionlessdata.io/) metadata, to simplify its usage.
 It is released with the full pipeline for processing, allowing to replicate the data and generate future versions.
 A complementary version following the [CLDF standard](https://cldf.clld.org/) (Forkel et al. 2018) is planned for the next releases.

 The main file released by this project is `data/gled.{releasedate}.tsv`.
-This tabular source is
-accompanied by a dataset schema description following the Frictionless standard in `gled.{releasedate}.yaml`, but the latter is not necessary if you open the main file as a tabular source within a programming language or a spreadsheet program.
+A dataset schema description following the Frictionless standard (`gled.{releasedate}.yaml`) accompanies the release, but it is unnecessary if you open the main file as a tabular source within a programming language or a spreadsheet program.
 In most environments for analysis and development, it should be enough to read the data as a tabular (`"CSV"`)